OK, color coding: Blue = updates, comments. Yellow = stories.

 “No!”

-“Look, I’m not here to harm you,” the creature said, setting his lyre down and producing a harmonica.
-He blew into the instrument, and produced a short cacophony, even worse than the notes on the lyre.
+short cacophony, even worse than the notes on the lyre.
 The satyr sighed.
-“I was just making a casual observation about that disgusting display.”
+“I was just making a casual observation about

 “Disgusting?”

-“Yes, love.”
 The satyr spat the word out like it was something distasteful.
-“Two innocent people, going off like that to destroy their whole lives.
-Monstrous.”
+“Two innocent people, going off like that to

 “Now, wait a minute, I didn’t mean…”